chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * Docker image at - https://github.com/takhyon/docker-chocolatey.server.
 Disclaimer: This is not a recommendation - we have no affiliation nor have we verified this

 ### Exercise 2B: Set Up A Different Repository
+> Recommended for most organizational use cases

 If you are setting up something different than Chocolatey.Server, you may wish to read over [[How To Set Up an Internal Repository|How-To-Host-Feed]].
 This will give you options and links to repositories like Artifactory Pro, Nexus, and ProGet. **NOTE**: Some repository server options don't require Windows.

 **NOTE:** Many repositories have a concept of a proxy repository.
 Unlike NuGet repositories, you likely ***DO NOT WANT*** a proxied NuGet/Chocolatey repository pointing to the community repository.
 They only cache packages - ***cached* is not the same concept as *internalized***.
 To reuse packages from the community repository in a reliable way, you need to [[internalize them|How-To-Recompile-Packages]].
 The community repository is subject to distribution rights, which means many packages need to download things from the internet at ***runtime***.
 That's unreliable and a no go for many organizations.
 You can use Package Internalizer (as we are seeing above) or [[manually internalize packages|How-To-Recompile-Packages]] you want to use from the community repository.
 More on [[why (community packages repository notes)|CommunityPackagesDisclaimer]].

 ### Exercise 2C: Set Up A File Share Repository
+> Not recommended for most organizational use cases.
+Please look to set up Artifactory, Nexus, or ProGet as they are much more robust (and two do can be used without cost).
+Please see notes below on file share limitations.

 Setting up a file share repository is typically quite simple.
 You put your nupkgs into a flat folder structure (no subfolders currently) and then can access them wherever you can reach the file share.
 However there are a couple of things to keep in mind and be careful with when it comes to file shares as repositories.
 File shares can be UNC, DFS, SMB, etc, as long as it supports Windows ACL permissions.

 > File Share notes: